skiadas/TheoryCompCourse/schedule.md

 Homework 4 (Due 10/05 4pm in LYN 110)
   ~ - 5.7, 5.13.
 For each Turing machine you create provide both a state diagram and a text description of the Turing machine as in the provided `.tm` files.
 (See also Fig. 5.19)
-    - Write and test a single-tape Turing machine that implements the "reverse binary decrementer" that we discussed in class.
+    - Write and test a single-tape Turing machine that implements the "**reverse** binary decrementer" that we discussed in class.
 Submit the printout of your `.tm` file.
+Include a state diagram.

 ## Week  5 (10/01-10/05)